Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Vemik was honestly the best tech ever.
 Having someone who could lift all the pieces no matter how heavy without so much as a grunt of effort made the entire process go much faster.
 Dexterous, too, and that combination of strength and precision made donning even the notoriously bitchy undersuit a breeze.

-He hefted Adam’s midsuit for him to climb into and asked idly, “So this ‘Vengeance Engine.’
-What is it, exactly?”
+He hefted Adam’s midsuit for him to climb into and asked idly, "So this ‘Vengeance Engine.’
+What is it, exactly?"

 There was a moment’s silence as those in the know glanced at each other, grimly.
 Then Hoeff nodded and took a step forward.

-“Vemik, my friend,” he said.
-“Lemme tell you about a nasty little thing called a *solar focusing array…”*
+"Vemik, my friend," he said.
+"Lemme tell you about a nasty little thing called a *solar focusing array…"*

 ___